VictorHachard/VictorHachard.github.io/_htds/basic-cisco-network-configuration.md

 ### IPv6

-Basic, ipv6 routing is disabled on your routers which prevents ipv6 communication between different pc.
+ipv6 routing is disabled on your routers which prevents ipv6 communication between different pc.
 You must activate it with this command:

 ```
 Router(config)#ipv6 unicast-routing